Electorate of Saxony: Ernestine Electorate of Saxony

-Rise of the Albertines as the Protestant protecting power in the Empire
+Albertine Electorate of Saxony

 Saxony after the 1547 Capitulation of Wittenberg.
 Here red is the Electorate and yellow the Duchy.

 In the Battle of Mühlberg in the Schmalkaldic War, the Albertine duke Maurice of Saxony, an ally of Emperor Charles V, defeated the Ernestine elector John Frederick I (r.
 1532–1547).
 In the Capitulation of Wittenberg, Maurice (r.
 1547–1553) was enfeoffed with the electoral privilege in 1547 and with the Duchy of Saxe-Wittenberg in 1548, but contrary to the emperor's promises, he did not receive all of the Ernestine territories.